How to Decarboxylate Cannabis & Hemp Properly

 Rule #1: don’t believe what you read on the interweb about how to decarb cannabis.
 No, it’s not 170°F for 20 minutes.

 Cannabis must be decarboxylated if it’s to be eaten, taken orally, or used topically.
 If you’re making cannabutter, infused coconut oil, edibles like majoon, tinctures, or any prepartion that won’t be smoked, the cannabis needs to be decarbed first.

-The plant itself makes THC-A and CBD-A, the acid forms of these popular cannabinoids.
-Heating cannabis converts the THC-A to THC and CBD-A to CBD.
-Because raw cannabis contains primarily THC-A eating raw cannabis doesn’t get you stoned.
+The plant makes THC-A and CBD-A, the acid forms of these popular cannabinoids.
+Heating cannabis converts the THC-A to THC and converts CBD-A to CBD.
+Because raw cannabis contains primarily THC-A eating uncooked cannabis doesn’t get you stoned.
 Heat decarbs THC-A turning it into THC.
 Smoking marijuana decarbs the THC and you get high.

 There’s a lot of confusion online about proper decarbing.
 The answer depends upon what you’re trying to do.

 For maximum THC-A to THC conversion, heat at 245°F for 60 minutes.